-The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include trityl alcohol in Annex XIV of the REACH regulation (list of substances subject to authorisation).
+The present document provides ECHA's responses to the comments1 received during the public consultation on its draft recommendation to include DOTE and reaction mass of DOTE and MOTE in Annex XIV of the REACH regulation (list of substances subject to authorisation).
 The public consultation was held in the context of ECHA's draft 9th Annex XIV recommendation and took place between 5 September 2018 and 5 December 2018.

-Although the responses aim to address individual comments, they have been compiled in a consolidated form structured by thematic block and level of information.
+Although the responses aim to address individual comments (submitted for individual substances), they have been compiled in a consolidated form structured by thematic block and level of information.
 This format intends to increase consistency and readability of responses and promote a better understanding of the authorisation process.
 In general, comments addressing same or similar issues have been assigned references to the same parts of the current document.